Jean Segura Player Props: Marlins vs. Rockies

-The Miami Marlins, including Jean Segura (.308 batting average in his past 10 games), take on starting pitcher Peter Lambert and the Colorado Rockies at LoanDepot park, Friday at 6:40 PM ET.
+The Miami Marlins, including Jean Segura and his .425 slugging percentage in past 10 games, including two extra-base hits but no home run), battle starting pitcher Chase Anderson and the Colorado Rockies at LoanDepot park, Saturday at 1:10 PM ET.

+He strung together two hits (going 2-for-4) in his most recent game against the Rockies.

 Jean Segura Game Info & Props vs. the Rockies